tharunganapathi/Youtube-tuts/2. common issues in all versions/readme.md

 ## deleteAllKnobs.py
-- This will delete all the user created knogs in the root
+- This will delete all the user created knobs in the root